tropiano4/tropiano-srg/README.md

 * Papers contains all relevant papers and a .bib file for LaTeX citing purposes.

 * Potentials/vsrg_macos contains all Fortran and Perl codes used to create chiral NN potentials.
 See the README in this sub-directory for more information on how to generate potentials.
-Also stores the initial/evolved potentials, momentum and weights arrays, and a Python script for loading and saving called "load_save_potentials.py".
+Also stores the initial and evolved potentials, momentum and weights arrays, and a Python script for loading and saving called "load_save_potentials.py".

 * Presentations contains all the files used for presentations for conferences or meetings.